hmslima/sambahsacompletegrammar/sambahsa.md

 **2 ⨯ 2 = 4 –** dwo kers dwo egal (ad) quar

 **2 ÷ 2 = 1 –** dwo dividen ab dwo egal (ad) oin

+Score or result of votation, like the result of a soccer game where Barcelona scored two gols and Real Mardid scored one.

+**Dwo contra oin pro Barcelona –** two to one to Barcelona

+**Oin contra dwo pro Real Madrid –** one to two to Real Madrid

 TIME
 ====